S/Ldr R.H. Maw

 Details obtained from Aircraft lost on Allied Force’s Special Duty Operations & Associated Roll of Honour page 11.

 There is an obituary for Squadron Leader, later Wing Commander, Roger Hargreaves Maw that seems as if it could be this pilot.
-This person was involved in the famous "Wooden Vaulting Horse" escape from Stalag Luft III during the war.
-If anyone can confirm this is the same person, or confirm it is not, then please let me know and I'll update this web site.
+This person was involved in the famous "Wooden Vaulting Horse" escape from Stalag Luft III in October 1943 during the war.